Colyton Grammar School: Curriculum

 The school is a member of the South West Academic Trust, which brings together selective schools across the south west of England to share good practice.
 The school, as of 2007, had students taking GCSEs in Year 10 as opposed to Year 11, allowing for a three-year Sixth Form.
 As of September 2016, the GCSE exams are taken in Year 11 again, with the first examinations being taken in 2017–2018.
 This has meant a return to a two-year Sixth Form.
+Now, the students start the GCSE curriculum in Year 9, giving them 3 years to learn the content.
 There were no GCSE examinations taken in the academic year 2016–2017.
 There were falling grades as part of a national trend in 2013 but since then grades at GCSE have recovered.

 Beginning in the academic year 2017–2018, 155 new students are admitted each year (as opposed to the former 124), with the introduction of a 5th House, Elm.

 Staff

-As of April 2022, there are 154 staff members at Colyton Grammar School, including site and catering staff.
+As of October 2024, there are 158 staff members at Colyton Grammar School, including site and catering staff.